EFL - ESL activities and games for teaching numbers

 Here is a selection of teaching resources that we think you could use to supplement your lessons:

 Eslcollective have a great collection of free ESL worksheets for teaching numbers.
 Select the one that best suits your class level.

 If your classroom has video capability, the following animation by The Singing Walrus works fantastically in classes for kids.

 More ESL lesson plans for beginners

 We hope that you were able to grab a few ideas from this lesson plan.
 Our next free lesson plan is on Family and relatives.
 Be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of lesson plans from beginner to intermediate.
-Also, if you are an Android user, the best way to view this content is through the TEFL Handbook Android application.
+Also, if you are an Android or iOS user, the best way to view this content is through the TEFL Handbook app.
 An ESL lesson planner for English teachers, designed for in-class use.